This unique training course provides Visiting Therapy-Dog Certification and Therapy-Dog Handler Certification taught by

 The vast majority of happy family pets will pass this course, however some dogs may have a history of trauma or concerning behaviours which may make them unsuitable for therapy work.
 Therefore, if your dog has any particular fears, issues, or concerning behaviour (such as aggression) you will need to speak with us about behavioural rehabilitation PRIOR to enrolling in the course.
 If unsure, please refer to the Therapy Dog Suitability Checklist.

-It is important to note that young dogs (aged 6 months – 2 years) are still growing and developing, both physically and mentally.
+It is important to note that young dogs are still growing and developing, both physically and mentally.
 This means that whilst your young dog fits the Suitability criteria now, this may change.
 For this reason, we have additional follow-up requirements for baby dogs under one year of age.

 Dogs certified as Visiting Therapy Dogs with Lead The Way must not work or engage in activities that promote aggression to people (e.g. guard or protection training) or to animals (hunting, herding or fighting).

-Please note: Dog’s certified as Therapy Dogs do not qualify for Public Access (for example entering shops or restaurants) as they don’t provide direct support to an individual with a disability.
-If your dog works as your Assistance or Service Dog, you must contact us prior to enrolling.
+Please note: Dog’s certified as Visiting Therapy Dogs do not qualify for public access (for example entering shops or restaurants) as they don’t provide direct support to an individual with a disability.
+If your dog works as your assistance/service dog, you must contact us prior to enrolling.